explodinglabs/explodinglabs.github.io/_posts/2018-06-15-sqlldr-physical-record-longer-than-the-maximum.markdown

 ---
 Was getting this error in sqlldr:
 ```
-SQL*Loader-510: Physical record in data file (incoming/TODS/FFL/data.csv) is longer than the maximum(1048576)
+SQL*Loader-510: Physical record in data file (data.csv) is longer than the maximum(1048576)
 ```

 Solution is to set the `readsize` option, in the command: